Using Logicim XLGL in a VBA macro

 Predefined macros

-Use the following commands to achieve actions normally done using the XLGL Ribbon:
+Utilize the following commands to achieve actions normally done using the Logicim XLGL Ribbon:

-• Open the Connection panel (to actually open a connection, use the XConnect worksheet function)
+1. Open the connection panel (to actually open a connection, use the XConnect worksheet function)

 Application.Run "XLGL.Connect"